ivos/functional-specification-sample/Readme.md

 3. Edit the FSD source files in [fsd/](fsd/).
 As you save a file, the changes are automatically reflected in the output FSD in the browser.

+## Building FSD

+To build output FSD run:

+	npm run build

+The FSD is then available at `build/index.html`.